Louis P. Lochner: Journalist

+Federated Press

+Lochner arrived in Germany in January 1921, following the death of his wife due to the Great Influenza epidemic in 1920.
+His relocation to Germany was part of an assignment by the news service of the Federated Press.
+According to Lochner, he faced financial difficulties from January 1921 to May 1924.
+At that time the base of his work was in Berlin.
+The introduction of the rentenmark, the new German currency, stabilized the hyperinflation, which consequently worsened Lochner's financial situation.
+Lochner realized that he could no longer support himself and his family on the salary provided by the Federated Press.

+Associated Press

+In April 1924, Lochner, along with other representatives of the American press, visited the S.S.
+Columbus in Bremerhaven.
+During this visit, Lochner introduced himself to Charles Stephenson Smith, the head of the Berlin Associated Press.
+Lochner expressed his willingness to join the American news service and hoped his candidacy would be considered in the event of a vacancy.
+To his immense surprise, a couple days later, Lochner received a telephone call from Smith, who offered him a position in the Berlin bureau of the Associated Press.
+Lochner joined immediately, becoming the fourth member of the Berlin team, which also included Charles Stephenson Smith, Guido Enderis, and James Howe.

-In 1924, Lochner was appointed to the Berlin bureau of Associated Press.
-He remained there until 1946 and twice interviewed Adolf Hitler, first in 1930 and then in 1933.
+In 1928, Lochner was promoted to the Berlin Bureau Chief to replace Guido Enderis.
+He stayed in this role until his internment in 1941.
+Lochner interviewed Adolf Hitler twice: first in 1930 and then in 1933.

 When the German invasion of Poland in 1939 led to World War II, Lochner became the first foreign journalist to follow the German Army into battle.
 His bravery in remaining in Nazi Germany, despite the outbreak of hostilities, to provide objective and measured news coverage was rewarded with the 1939 Pulitzer Prize for correspondence.

 He reported further on the German side of the war by accompanying the German Army on the Western Front in the Netherlands, Belgium, and France and witnessing the 1940 French armistice in Compiègne.

 After the December 1941 declaration of war between Germany and the United States, the German government interned Americans remaining in the Third Reich.
 Lochner was held for nearly five months at Bad Nauheim near Frankfurt am Main before he was released in May 1942 as part of a prisoner exchange for interned German diplomats and correspondents.

 Upon his release, Lochner took eight months' leave of absence for an extended lecture tour throughout North America, which he spent publicly attacking Nazism and warning of its dangers.
 In that interval he wrote a book warning of the fascist menace, What About Germany?

 From 1942 to 1944 Lochner worked as a news analyst and radio commentator for the National Broadcasting Company.
 Then, he departed once again for Europe and as a war correspondent until after the war ended.